-The coronavirus pandemic is worsening the wellbeing of the 11,000 Iranian families in our partner network.
+The coronavirus pandemic is worsening the wellbeing of thousands of Iranian families in our partner network.
 Families with students worst hit by income loss are our highest priority.
 For their wellbeing, we must act.

 The office has already given care packages to families across Iran.
-We have supported 4,200 so far.
+We have supported 5,200 so far.
 But more relief is needed.
 With a $100 donation, we can put purchasing power into the hands of five families on the brink to care for themselves.
-Our affiliate office is coordinating grocery store gift card distribution so that families can get the supplies they need with dignity.
+Our partner office is coordinating grocery store gift card distribution so that families can get the supplies they need with dignity.

 Child Foundation is maximizing your support by not deducting any overhead costs from donations to any coronavirus and Care Packages for Iran campaigns.
 Only bank transaction fees are deducted.

 This is Emergency Assistance.
 Child Foundation will utilize its OFAC General License E to send relief funds to our affiliate organization in Iran.

 Below is a report about the recent work in Iran to combat the financial hardship in the shadow of the coronavirus.
 They say good things come in small packages and the Iran office is increasingly giving grocery store gift cards instead of distributing bags of goods.

 During its 26 years of its activity, Child Foundation, with the help of domestic and foreign partners, helped and empowered low-income families under many different circumstances.

 Following the outbreak of the coronavirus and its exacerbation in recent weeks, Child Foundation distributed more than 2,800 grocery gift cards to its students across Iran.